makersacademy/chitter-challenge/docs/review.md

 ```

-### Correct location of feature/acceptance and unit tests
+### Ensure Correct Location of Feature/Acceptance and Unit Tests

-Ensure that all your acceptance tests are in a separate folder called `features`.
+All your acceptance tests should be in a separate folder called `features`.
 This can be in your `spec` folder or on the root; up to you.
+It depends if you want the convenience of running units and features together or the convenience of being able to run them separately (helpful if feature tests run very slowly).

 If a test is in the feature folder it should be testing the entire stack, i.e. it should interact with the app via a web page, and then test the results of that action in the web page that gets returned.
-It's acceptable to manipulate the database directly to set things up, but note their are risks associated here, i.e. that you will get your database in a state that it couldn't get into via the web interface, and thus when the tests pass it may not reflect precisely the user experience of using the site.
+It's acceptable to manipulate the database directly to set things up, but note their are risks associated here, i.e. that you will get your database in a state that it couldn't get into via the web interface, then when the tests pass it may not reflect precisely the user experience of using the site.

 Conversely if you are testing your models, with or without database interactions, then these tests should NOT be in your feature folder and should be in the `spec` folder, or in `spec/models`

-### Appropriate use of Spec Helpers
+### Use Spec 'Helpers' Appropriately

+Extract Spec 'Helpers' into a module and include like so:

 ```ruby
 require_relative 'helpers'